Disney's Iger takes shots at woke war, DeSantis and Musk

 In that fight, which now includes two lawsuits, Iger has said that DeSantis's actions are political retaliation for former Disney CEO Bob Chapek speaking out against the right-wing governor's so-called Don't Say Gay legislation.
 The Disney CEO did not pick that fight — DeSantis clearly did in taking over the former Reedy Creek Improvement District — but Iger has strongly fought back.

-The Disney boss took a similar tone toward Tesla CEO and X (formerly Twitter) owner Elon Musk during his speech at The New York Times Dealbook Summit.
+The Disney boss took a similar tone toward Elon Musk, the CEO of Tesla (TSLA) - Get Free Report and owner of X (formerly Twitter), during his speech at The New York Times Dealbook Summit.
 Iger was not being confrontational, but he showed that he also wasn't backing down and would defend Disney's right to speak out on politics when it makes business sense.

 Iger addresses woke charges